Lorti/manu.ninja/_posts/2016-12-14-lightweight-testing-of-front-end-npm-packages.md

 date:   2016-12-14
 categories: coding
 sharing: true
+thumbnail: /images/form-tracking-test-results.png
 ---

+1. Zeiten kontrollieren
+2. Pronomen kontrollieren
+3. Korrekturlesen

-This tutorial shows how to use npm for front-end JavaScript package management and writing lightweight automated tests with Browserify, Tape and Sinon.
-It also examines transpiling with Babel, handling npm hooks and using npm privately without publishing your package.
+This tutorial explains using npm for front-end JavaScript package management and writing lightweight automated tests with Browserify, Tape and Sinon.
+It also features transpiling with Babel, handling npm hooks and using npm privately without publishing your package.

 ## Using npm for Front-End JavaScript